Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Breadcrumb

-Problem: “I often lose my place on websites.
+Barrier: “I often lose my place on websites.
 Sometimes I follow several links and it’s not what I’m looking for.
 I can use the back button to go back page by page but I still get lost.”

 Works well: “A breadcrumb at the top of each page that shows my path through the site keeps me on track, plus it helps me get back to the home page really quickly.”